Chelsoconn/210/scope_lexical_closure.md

      When this script is run, a global execution context is created.
 The variable `a` is declared and function`myValue()` is stored in memory.
 The function declaration creates a variable in the current scope with the same name as the function.
 When execution begins, `a` in the global scope is initialized to `7`.

-     We invoke the `myValue` function and pass in the argument `a` on line 7.
-The global variable `a` is in scope and `a` evaluates to `7`.
+     We invoke the `myValue` function and pass in the value `7` as an argument that is assigned to the global variable `a` on line 7.
 A new function execution context is then created.

-     During the creation phase in the FEC, a new local variable with the same name as the parameter is created and is only accesible from within the function, aka function scoped.
+     During the creation phase in the FEC, a new local variable with the same name as the parameter, in this case `a`, is created and is only accesible from within the function, aka function scoped.

      During execution within the function execution context, the local variable `a` is initialized to the value passed in by the argument.

      This local variable `a` is then reassigned to the return value of the expression `7+10`.
 The function returns `undefined`.
+The local variable is then destroyed after the function terminates.
 Control is then back to the execution context where the function was invoked, in this case the GEC.

-     Why did `a` resolve within the function?
-This is because JavaScript looks first in the current scope to find a variable.
+     Why did `a` resolve locally within the function?
+This is because of JavaScript variable scoping rules and variable shadowing.
+Javascript looks first in the current scope to find a variable.
 Only if it can't find it, does it traverse the scope chain.
 Because there was a local variable `a` created in the function, the variable was resolved and the outer variable `a` was shadowed.
 This variable shadowing resulted in the global variable `a` being unaffected by the reassignement on line 4.

      The method `console.log` on line 8 is invoked and `a` is passed as an argument.
 The variable resolves within it's current scope (global) to `7` .
 This is logged to the console and `undefined` is returned.